nnaik39/blog/_posts/2017-8-25-introtoml.md

 ![ml art](https://i1.wp.com/nanditanaik.files.wordpress.com/2017/09/screen-shot-2017-09-05-at-7-18-51-pm.png?ssl=1&w=450)

+This is an example of style transfer!
+We'll go more into this concept in a later post.
+When my face is merged with a flower painting, it takes on some...interesting qualities.
+Note that this *is* machine intelligence, because the computer is making all the image-altering decisions.

 To get a closer look at machine learning, let’s investigate Snapchat.
 People my age use newfangled filters, like the puppy-dog face filter, where they can superimpose a puppy’s nose over their own and give themselves puppy ears.
 [insert example below]